flaccid/container-squid/README.md

 A squid stuck in a shipping container.

-The intention of this image:
+The intention of this repo:

+- container image for squid
+- helm chart for squid
-- official `squid` package on Alpine Linux
+- use the official `squid` package on Alpine Linux
 - no default configuration other than what is provided by the OS package
-- no re-configuration on Docker `ENTRYPOINT`
+- no re-configuration on Docker `ENTRYPOINT` (k8s equiv. etc.)
 - configuration is left to the user and technology, e.g. Kubernetes

 ## Usage